alamgirqazi/blog/books.md

 <br>

 "Life Isn't an Emergency."
 The idea is that life is not very complicated unless we make it.
 By incorporating virtues such as acceptance and gratitude, we can live a happy and fulfilled life.
+Easily the best self-help book out there.
 See my reading-notes [Don't Sweat The Small Stuff - Richard Carlson](https://alamgirqazi.github.io/blog/DontSweatTheSmallStuff)

 <hr>